mapbender/mapbender-documentation/en/book/installation.rst

  # if you use your own print templates: copy them back to mapbender3/app/Resources/MapbenderPrintBundle/templates/

  # change the accessrights and owner of the files
- chmod -R uga+r /var/www/mapbender3
+ sudo chmod -R uga+r /var/www/mapbender3
- chown -R www-data:www-data /var/www/mapbender3
+ sudo chown -R www-data:www-data /var/www/mapbender3

 Update your Mapbender database